 We give you five useful tips, zero annoying and hip buzz words so that your Agile team can work.

 Agile involves breaking up large projects into smaller projects, which take around two to four weeks.
 In doing so, changes are taken into account, for example in the market, the wishes of the (end) customer or society.
 That is an important difference with traditional project management, which wants to avoid changes as much as possible.

 This distinction makes Agile working attractive for the logistics sector.
 We expect that many traditional parties will be challenged and even disrupted by technology-driven challengers.
 Working agile is one of the ways you can protect yourself against it.

 At Moqod, we are huge believers in Agile principles on practices and we have been applying them to our work as a nearshoring team for 10+ years.

 No buzz words, but practical tips

-Although in our opinion Agile should not be missing in any project management book, we are not a fan of all the buzz words, countless gurus and the Agile hype.
-We do not base the tips below on slick management books, but on our own experiences.
+In our opinion, Agile should not be missing in any project management book.
+However, we are not fans of all the buzz words, countless gurus, and the Agile hype.
+We do not base the tips below on slick management books but on our own experiences.

 Tip 1: Repetitions

 You can subdivide a project into different repetitions, each of which forms experiments.
 Each repetition must offer its own scope of outcomes.
 For example, by testing a number of times how an intended target group reacts to different propositions, it becomes clear which concept does and which concept does not work in the market.